shashankms9/Cloud-Native-Application-Protection-Platform-CNAPP/module-4-integrating-defender-for-devops-with-ghas.md

       ![](images/m4-img5.png)

 7. Now click **Install** button under **Install Defender for DevOps app**.
 If this is the first time you’re authorizing your DevOps connection, you’ll receive a pop-up screen, that will ask you confirmation of which repository you'd like to install the app.
-Select your **Github repository**.
+Select your **GitHub repository**.

       ![](images/m4-img6.png)